720kb/ndm/ISSUE_TEMPLATE.md

 - If you are using npm > v4.1.2 then run `npm doctor` and paste the output here:

-- How to replicate the bug/issue, if you know it:

 #### APPRECIATED
 _open the devtools console: OS Menu -> View -> Developer -> Open DevTools_

-Now make a screenshot of your devtools console or paste the console full log here:
+Now make a screenshot of your devtools console or paste the devtools console full-log in here:

+#### THE PROBLEM
+What's the problem you facing,  in few lines:

+#### REPRODUCE THE PROBLEM
+How to reproduce the problem in few lines: